 Many academic institutions around the world adopted Open Access Self-Archiving Policies that require faculty and researchers to deposit their final, peer-reviewed drafts in an Open Access institutional or central repository.

 - Registry of Open Access Repository Material Archiving Policies (ROARMAP) indexes OA mandates from around the world and generates lists of mandate holders by country.

 - The Directory of Open Access Repositories - OpenDOAR - is an authoritative directory of academic open access repositories throughout the world.
 More than 2000 institutions participate.

-- Open Access Policies for Universities and Research Institutions (EOS) and Open Access Scholarly Information Sourcebook (OASIS) are useful resources for institutions to understand and formulate OA policies.
+- Open Access Scholarly Information Sourcebook (OASIS) is a useful resource for institutions to understand and formulate OA policies.

 Selected OA facts and initiatives: